It’s one thing to mourn the end of a relationship. It’s another to pine for someone you were never dating in the first place.

 6. Acknowledge that it isn’t worth it

-This is a particularly difficult step because it also means acknowledging that you’ve spent so much time and emotional energy on something that was kind of a waste.
+This is a particularly difficult step because it also means acknowledging that you’ve spent so much time and emotional energy on something that was a waste.

-At some point, you need to realize that it isn’t worth it to focus on something that isn’t going to happen.
+At some point, you need to realize that it isn’t worth focusing on something that isn’t going to happen.

 7. Be honest with yourself

-Face up to the truth of this situation in whatever way you need to in order to get over someone you love but never dated.
+Face up to the truth of this situation in whatever way you need to to get over someone you love but never dated.

 Identify the things you are in denial about and are using to keep this person in your life or convince yourself that you still have a chance with them.

-Getting over love is impossible if you’re constantly telling yourself lies and half-truths about the situation you’re in.
+Getting over love is impossible if you’re constantly telling yourself lies and half-truths about your situation.